Building Secure Systems sessions

 By default all Kubernetes secrets are base64 encoded and stored as plaintext in etcd.
 Seth Vargo shares techniques for securing Kubernetes secrets, including encryption, KMS plug-ins, and tools like HashiCorp Vault and the trade-offs of each approach to better secure their clusters.

 Christian Saide shows you how to defend your infrastructure against costly DDoS attacks by blacklisting or white-listing traffic, load-shedding, and analyzing traffic using XDP and eBPF.

 Kat Fitzgerald walks you through building and maintaining a secure Kubernetes environment.

 Chaos engineering allows security incident response teams to proactively experiment on recurring incident patterns to derive new information about underlying factors that were previously unknown.
 Join Aaron Rinehart to explore the hidden costs of security incidents, learn a new technique for uncovering system weaknesses in systems security, and more.

 3:50pm–4:30pm Wednesday, June 12, 2019

 You may have heard about CVE-2018-1002105, one of the most severe Kubernetes security vulnerabilities of all time.
 But how does this flaw work?
 How can it be exploited, and what does it all mean?
-This deep dive and live exploit demo will explain the risks and give you practical advice about how to protect your clusters.
+Ian Coldwater takes a deep dive into the exploit to explain the risks and gives you practical advice about how to protect your clusters.

 4:45pm–5:25pm Wednesday, June 12, 2019

-As BuzzFeed transitioned to microservices it needed to secure a growing number of internal tools.
-Our first solution was an open source auth service deployed in front of each app, but this approach had a number of scaling issues.
-The talk will discuss sso, our open-source, homegrown, centralized solution which elegantly solved this problem.
+As BuzzFeed transitioned to microservices, it needed to secure a growing number of internal tools.
+BuzzFeed's first solution was an open source auth service deployed in front of each app, but this approach had a number of scaling issues.
+Shraya Ramani discusses SSO, BuzzFeed's open source, homegrown, centralized solution which elegantly solved this problem.